ncatlab/nlab-content/pages/16351.md

 +-- {: .num_remark}
 ###### Remark

 If one drops standard regularity assumptions on manifolds then theorem \ref{Embedding} may break.
-For instance allowing [[countable set|uncountably]] many connected comoponents, then there are counterexamples ([MO discussion](http://mathoverflow.net/a/91445)).
+For instance allowing [[countable set|uncountably]] many connected components, then there are counterexamples ([MO discussion](http://mathoverflow.net/a/91445)).

 =--